Akdcpa/Quikie/README.md

 yarn insall

-#To Run the app put the following commands in a different tab ata same time
+#To Run the app put the following commands in a different tab at a same time

 npx react-native run-android